 Hi, I'm Tom—a husband, musician, physicist, programmer, and now a data scientist working for Elder Research in Raleigh, NC.
 Previously, I completed a Ph.D. studying theoretical nuclear physics at the University of North Carolina.
 My wife and I are members of the The Summit Church in Durham, NC.

-My research focused on radioactive properties of the very heaviest atomic nuclei, whose half-lives are an important puzzle piece in the search for the astrophysical origin of the elements heavier than iron.
+My physics research focused on radioactive properties of the very heaviest atomic nuclei.
+These nuclei's half-lives are an important puzzle piece in the search for the (cosmic) origin of the elements heavier than iron.
 To calculate these half-lives, our group developed a program—a proton-neutron extension of the finite amplitude method—that significantly reduces the computational cost of certain half-life calculations [Phys.
 Rev. C, preprint].
-Some in our group applied the program to calculate the properties of thousands of nuclei [Phys.
-Rev. C, preprint], and I extended the method to compute the half-lives of nuclei with odd numbers of protons and/or neutrons, investigating the properties of two important sets of nuclei [Phys.
+Some in our group then applied the program to calculate the properties of thousands of nuclei [Phys.
+Rev. C, preprint], while I extended the method to compute the half-lives of nuclei with odd numbers of protons and/or neutrons.
+This extension allowed us to investigate the properties of two especially important sets of heavy nuclei [Phys.
 Rev. C, preprint].
-This research ties nicely into LIGO's 2017 detection of a neutron star merger (a scenario hypothesized to form heavy elements) and subsequent electromagnetic observations attempting to determine if this merger event produced heavy elements.

-Programming and analysis comprised a large fraction of my research effort; our group's application of the finite amplitude method to beta decay was written in Fortan (≥90) and parallelized across both cores (OpenMP) and nodes (MPI).
-Besides Fortran, I also became proficient in Python, which I used for post-processing, analysis, and plotting (using Numpy, Scipy, and Matplotlib).
+Programming and data analysis comprised a large fraction of my research effort.
+Our group's application of the finite amplitude method to beta decay was written in Fortan (≥90) and parallelized across both cores (OpenMP) and nodes (MPI).
+Besides Fortran, I also wrote a lot of Python for post-processing, analysis, and plotting (typically using Numpy, Scipy, and Matplotlib).

 - Summit Worship, Carols (2015) [iTunes, Spotify]